A model of light dark matter and dark radiation: Dark matter Model

 If we introduce a current mass $m_Q\ll\Lambda$ for the decuplet dark-quark $Q_{\ij}^{\alpha}$, it will lift the vacuum degeneracy to induce a potential for the dark-axion fields, given at the leading order in $m_Q$ as

 where $f_a$ is the dark-axion decay constant and $\Lambda$ is defined by the decuplet dark-quark condensation,

-The condensation scale $\Lambda$ is of the order of the confinement scale below which all the excitations are dark-color singlets\,\footnote{We assume they are same, as the recent lattice calculation for the ${\rm SU}(4)$ gauge theory shows indeed two scales are equal~\cite{Ayyar:2018ppa}.}.
+The condensation scale $\Lambda$ is of the order of the confinement scale below which all the excitations are dark-color singlets\,\footnote{We assume that the scales of confinement and chiral symmetry breaking are same, as the recent lattice calculation for the ${\rm SU}(4)$ gauge theory shows indeed they are equal~\cite{Ayyar:2018ppa}.}.
 The dark axion gets a mass $m_a$ that satisfies

 Since the dark-axion decay constant is of the order of the condensation scale $f_a\sim \Lambda$, the dark-axion mass is given as